Trump participates in WWII memorial ceremony commemorating VE Day amid coronavirus

 Trump's participation in the ceremony came after a handful of veterans were allowed to take photos in front of the memorial where the president would pay his respects and as the coronavirus pandemic -- which Trump calls the "invisible enemy" -- continues to roil the United States and the world.

-The president did make any remarks in his Friday appearance.
+The president did not make any remarks in his Friday appearance.

 BOY, 3, HANDS DAD MBA DIPLOMA DURING FRONT LAWN GRADUATION CEREMONY